HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 8. Grants.gov tea time (60m, once per two weeks)
   - A casual social hang to get to know each other better as people outside of just our daily work.
   - Host this during a casual part of the sprint cycle (not the beginning or end).
+9. Open source community gathering (60m, once per two weeks)
+  - A gathering of members of the public specifically to talk about issues relevant to the open source nature of the project.

+To organize the delivery of this milestone, it may be useful to create a ticket for each of the meetings underneath the overall milestone epic.

+For each of these meetings, their definition of done is:

+* Meeting invites sent
+* Method for easily adding people to the invites is documented publicly
+* Recurring agenda set (in our shared comms tools (e.g., our Wiki) and in body of the calendar invite)
+* Roles are set (e.g., an MC or rotating MC schedule is assigned)
+* We've had at least one of these meetings

 # NOFO milestones